-- 1. We have provided you with: - Access to all information of which we are aware that is relevant to the preparation of the financial statements such as records, documentation and other matters; - Additional information that you have requested from us for the purpose of the audit; and - Unrestricted access to persons within the entity from whom you determined it necessary to obtain audit evidence. - 2.
-All material transactions have been recorded in the accounting records and are reflected in the financial statements. - 3.
-We have made available to you all minutes of the meetings of the Authority and committees held through the year to the most recent meeting on 25 July 2019: - Scrutiny & Audit Panel; - Policy & Resources Panel; and - Fire Authority Meetings
+- 1. We have provided you with: - Access to all information of which we are aware that is relevant to the preparation of the financial statements such as records, documentation and other matters; - Additional information that you have requested from us for the purpose of the audit: and - Unrestricted access to persons within the entity from whom you determined it necessary to obtain audit evidence. - All material transactions have been recorded in the accounting records and all material transactions, events and conditions are reflected in the financial statements[, including those related to the Covid-19 pandemic. - 3.
+We have made available to you all minutes of the meetings of the Fire Authority, Scrutiny & Audit Panel and Policy & Resources Panel held through the year to the most recent meetings of the Fire Authority on 11 June 2020 and both Scrutiny & Audit Panel and Policy & Resources Panel on 23 July 2020. - 4.
+We confirm the completeness of information provided regarding the identification of related parties.
+We have disclosed to you the identity of the Authority's related parties and all related party relationships and transactions of which we are aware,

-- We confirm the completeness of information provided regarding the identification of related parties.
-We have disclosed to you the identity of the Authority's related parties and all related party relationships and transactions of which we are aware, including sales, purchases, loans, transfers of assets, liabilities and services, leasing arrangements, guarantees, non-monetary transactions and transactions for no consideration for the period ended, as well as related balances due to or from such parties at the [period] end.
-These transactions have been appropriately accounted for and disclosed in the financial statements. - 2.
-We believe that the significant assumptions we used in making accounting estimates, including those measured at fair value, are reasonable. - 3.
-We have disclosed to you, and the Authority has complied with, all aspects of contractual agreements that could have a material effect on the financial statements in the event of non-compliance, including all covenants, conditions or other requirements of all outstanding debt.
+- including sales, purchases, loans, transfers of assets, liabilities and services leasing arrangements, guarantees, non-monetary transactions and transactions for no consideration for the period ended, as well as related balances due to or from such parties at the year end.
+These transactions have been appropriately accounted for and disclosed in the financial statements. - 5.
+We believe that the significant assumptions we used in making accounting estimates, including those measured at fair value, are reasonable. - 6.
+We have disclosed to you, and the Authority has complied with, all aspects of contractual agreements that could have a material effect on the financial statements in the event of non-compliance, including all covenants, conditions or other requirements of all outstanding debt. - 7.
+From the date of our last management representation letter through the date of this letter we have disclosed to you any unauthorized access to our information technology systems that either occurred or to the best of our knowledge is reasonably likely to have occurred based on our investigation, including of reports submitted to us by third parties (including regulatory agencies, law enforcement agencies and security consultants), to the extent that such unauthorized access to our information technology systems is reasonably likely to have a material impact to the financial statements, in each case or in the aggregate